Shabthana123/Contextual-Personal-Assistant/README.md

 ## 🧠 Thinking Agent (Planned Implementation)

 A **Thinking Agent** is designed as the next stage of this framework.
-While it is not yet implemented, the architecture has been fully planned.
+While it is not yet implemented fully, the architecture has been fully planned.

 **Design Goals:**